Maida-Iftikhar/MicrosoftEngage22/README.md

 # MicrosoftEngage22

 * Introduction⭐
 * This is a facial recognition based attendance system.
 It is majorly coded in Python, OpenCv.
-It works by recognising the faces and storing them into a .csv file.
-* It allows the user to update a new entry and even clear the previous recorded attendance.
-The attendance is stored in a database to provid a virtual attendance register.
-Moreover, attendance statistics are available in the form of a pie chart.
-In the section of [view attendance] , the late attendance can easily be distinguished.
-The real time of attendance is recorded as well, making it an efficient alternataive for regular attendances in the schools , offices or other institues.
+The framwework used is FastApi due to it's features like: auto documentation, auto completion, code suggestion and data validation.
+* The attendance system, captures real time faces from the web cam and stores the name of the student along with the accurate time of arrival into a .csv file.
+* The feature of late attendance is also implemented, wherein you as a teacher can see the entries of students who were late to the class ( and deduct their marks ;P )
+* Attendance statistics can be viewed in the form a pie chart.
+* An option to clear attendance has also been provided
+* However , to preserve the essence of the attendance register, I implemeted SQLite as a file based datbase to act as a virtual attendance register which stores all the history.

 For this project,
 I have created a folder named ImagesAttendance which stores the data of the attendees.
 I have stored the images of Elon Musk, Jack Ma, Mark Zuckerberg, JK Rowling

 The file named "Requirements.txt" contains all the tech used and their respective versions too.
 The main dependencies used are:
 * FastApi